safenetforum-community/ant-agent/README.md

 16-12-2024 07:22:25 - INFO - Press [q] = terminate agent | [f] = fetch updated tasks | [s] = show current status -> all keypress have a (10 second delay)

 ```

+## Metrics

+The agent is designed to generate InfluxDB line protocol files, and these will be stored in the **/cache/metrics/** directory under the agent.

+There are currently two files;

+``metrics.csv``  This is a per worker thread detailed performance stats

+``summary.csv``  This is a 1 minute rollup summary